Unifying Graph Embedding Features with Graph Convolutional Networks for Skeleton-based Action Recognition: Abstract

 \section{Abstract}

-The topological structure of skeleton data plays a significant role in human action recognition.
-Combining the topological structure with graph convolutional networks has achieved remarkable performance.
-In existing methods, modeling the topological structure of skeleton data only considered the connections between the joints and bones, and directly use physical information.
-However, there exists an unknown problem to investigate the key joints, bones and body parts in every human action.
-In this paper, we propose the centrality graph convolutional networks to uncover the overlooked topological information, and best take advantage of the information to distinguish key joints, bones, and body parts.
-A novel centrality graph convolutional network firstly highlights the effects of the key joints and bones to bring a definite improvement.
-Besides, the topological information of the skeleton sequence is explored and combined to further enhance the performance in a four-channel framework.
-Moreover, the reconstructed graph is implemented by the adaptive methods on the training process, which further yields improvements.
-Our model is validated by two large-scale datasets, NTU-RGB+D and Kinetics, and outperforms the state-of-the-art methods.
+Combining skeleton structure with graph convolutional networks has achieved remarkable performance in human action recognition.
+Since current research focuses on designing basic graph for representing skeleton data, these embedding features contain basic topological information, which cannot learn more systematic perspectives from skeleton data.
+In this paper, we overcome this limitation by proposing a novel framework, which unifies 15 graph embedding features into the graph convolutional network for human action recognition, aiming to best take advantage of graph information to distinguish key joints, bones, and body parts in human action, instead of being exclusive to a single feature or domain.
+Additionally, we fully investigate how to find the best graph features of skeleton structure for improving human action recognition.
+Besides, the topological information of the skeleton sequence is explored to further enhance the performance in a multi-stream framework.
+Moreover, the unified graph features are extracted by the adaptive methods on the training process, which further yields improvements.
+Our model is validated by three large-scale datasets, namely NTU-RGB+D, Kinetics and SYSU-3D, and outperforms the state-of-the-art methods.
+Overall, our work unified graph embedding features to promotes systematic research on human action recognition.